LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingConversationAssist/prerequisite-steps.md

 Every bot and human agent requires a user profile and an associated skill to be deployed and accessible from within the Conversational Cloud.
 This section provides the details needed to update the logged-in human agent with an associated skill, as well as the details needed to create bot agents for the two bots that will be uploaded.
 For more details on this procedure, please see [this article](tutorials-guides-getting-started-with-bot-building-deploy-the-bot.html#step-11-create-a-bot-user) in the *Conversation Builder Getting Started with Bot Building* tutorial.

 {: .important}
-**Customize your POC:** This guide provides two bots that agent assist can source recommendations from.
+**Customize your POC:** This guide provides two bots that Conversation Assist can source recommendations from.
 These demonstration bots do not provide much functionality out of the box, so bring in your own domain specific bots to fit the needs of your POC.
 Keep in mind that any additional bots created will need their own corresponding bot user agents and skills.

 1. Click the **Manage users and skills** icon <img style="width:30px" src="img/agentassisttutorial/icon_usersandskills.png"> from the left-side menu to go to the **User Management** section of the Conversational Cloud.
 2. From the list of users, select your logged-in human user.
 From the **Edit user** form, scroll to the bottom.
 In the **Skills** field, add the skill “Agent.”
 Click **Save**.